-In this two-part series, I will focus on U.S. citizens and residents returning to Israel and the key tax issues of which they should be aware.
+In this three-part series, I will focus on U.S. citizens and residents returning to Israel and the key tax issues of which they should be aware.
 I will also highlight areas where tax saving opportunities are available and show you how you can take advantage of them.

 The 10-Year Holiday:

 Israel is unique in that the people moving to Israel: “Olim chadashim” as well as long term returning residents known as “Toshavim chozrim vatikim” – citizens that were not residents of Israel for the past 10 years, are entitled to unique benefits.
 One of these benefits is the 10-year tax holiday that Israel grants these people for their first 10 years upon arrival to Israel.
 This holiday is from passive income as well as active income earned abroad during these coming 10 years.
 If you are a U.S. citizen, you are taxed on your worldwide income and will still pay U.S. Federal taxes on these items.
 However, you will no longer be obligated to pay state tax on many of these income items (if they are not effectively connected to a U.S. business).
 This creates significant savings for people who were residents of states such as California and New York, as they will not pay state tax on this income anymore.
 For example, someone who owns appreciated stock, makes Aliyah and breaks residency from the U.S. has the opportunity to save state tax on the capital gain if they sell it only after they move to Israel.